miroslavpopovic/it-events/README.md

 :ru: Moscow, Russia
 :credit_card: TBA
 :loudspeaker: [Call for Speakers](https://dotnext-moscow.ru/en/callforpapers/) is open until August 12
 :speech_balloon: A largest .NET conference in Russia.
-The conference talks are devoted to: the present and the future of .NET platform, performance optimization, .NET platform inner workings, architecture and design patterns, .NET challenging problems and best practices.
+The conference talks are devoted to: the present and the future of the .NET platform, performance optimization, .NET platform inner workings, architecture and design patterns, .NET challenging problems and best practices.

 ## [NT Conference 2020](https://www.ntk.si/english/)